 Upcoming projects in 2019/20 include new works with the Barton Rhys duo (UK), the Birmingham Contemporary Music Group and Moscow Contemporary Music Ensemble (UK/RU) and ZHDK Zurich (CH).

-Also in 2019, Cameron begins a long-term collaborative project - Encounters - with French composer Colin Roche, in which both composers will present and share their own working practices over a 2-3 week period in a live exhibition format.
-This will be shiown in galleries and spaces in Europe, Russia, the USA and Japan in 2019/20.
+Also in 2019, Cameron began a long-term collaborative project - Encounters - with French composer Colin Roche, in which both composers will present and share their own working practices over a 2-3 week period in a live exhibition format.
+This will be shown in galleries and spaces in Europe, Russia, Georgia, Canada, the USA and Japan in the 2019/20.

 < BACK >